violetlib/antdoclet/README.md

   Two additional tags may be used

         @ant.required
-        @ant.not-required
+        @ant.optional

-  to indicate that the attribute is (or not) required.

-  An additional description can be added to the tag.
-Example:
+  to indicate that the attribute is required or optional.
+An additional description can be added, for example:

         /**
          * Overwrite any existing destination file(s).
          *
-         * If true force overwriting of destination file(s)
+         * If true, force overwriting of destination file(s)
-         * even if the destination file(s) are younger than
+         * even if the destination file(s) are nwer than
          * the corresponding source file.
          *
-         * @ant.not-required Default is false.
+         * @ant.optional Default is false.
          */
         public void setOverwrite(boolean overwrite) {
             this.forceOverwrite = overwrite;
         }

+ * The documentation of nested elements is extracted from the corresponding `add`, `addConfigured`, `addXXX`, `addConfiguredXXX` or `createXXX` methods.
+   The `@ant.type` tag can be used on these methods, with the `name` attribute specifying the preferred capitalization of a named nested element.

- * Global properties and referenced Ant elements used by a task can be documented by declaring a `public static final String` field whose value is the property name or the ID of the referenced element.
-JavaDoc comments for these fields must include the corresponding tag:
+ * Global properties and referenced Ant elements used by a task or type can be documented by declaring a `public static final String` field whose value is the property name or the ID of the referenced element.
+(The name of the field does not matter.)
+   JavaDoc comments for these fields must include the `@ant.prop` tag (for properties) or the `@ant.ref` tag (for references), as in these examples:

+        /**
-        @ant.prop name="document.title"
+         * @ant.prop type="String"
+         */
+        public static final String DEFAULT_WIDTH_NAME = "default.width";

+        /**
-        @ant.ref name="default.classpath" type="Path"
+         * @ant.ref type="Path"
+         */
+        public static final String DEFAULT_PATH_ID = "default.path";

-The type of the property value or referenced element is specified using the type attribute.
+   The type of the property value or referenced element is specified using the `type` attribute.
-The type attribute for a property defaults to `String`.
+   The `type` attribute for a property defaults to `String`.

 All JavaDoc comments must be valid HTML, otherwise, the template output may be broken.
 Some suggestions:

 * Use `{@code}` for variable and file names.
-* For displaying source code in a nice box (like code examples) use `<pre> </pre>`.
+* For displaying source code in a box (like code examples) use `<pre> </pre>`.
 Avoid enclosing a trailing newline as it will create a blank line in the box.
 * Remember to escape all necessary characters to make it valid HTML (`&lt;` instead of `<`, etc.)